Woman secretly led deputies to her alleged kidnapper, sheriff says - NewsBreak

 The situation began Wednesday outside a gas station in Salem, Oregon, around 5 p.m.
 As the woman was trying to leave, she says a man hopped into her car and refused to get out.

 The woman quickly dialed 911 before stashing her phone in her purse, according to the Marion County Sheriff’s Office.
-As she drove, she called out street names she was passing.Screwdriver stabbing incident leads to arrest
+As she drove, she called out street names she was passing.Firefighters rescue resident in wheelchair from burning home near Pontchartrain Park Sunday morning

 The 911 operator reported hearing the woman tell someone in the background “get out of my car” and “don’t touch me.”